DavidTimms/davidtimms.github.io/_posts/2021-12-23-effective-ts-tutorial-part-one.md

 alwaysFails.run();
 ```

 As we saw earlier, when we want to call outside code with side effects, we need to wrap the call in `IO`.
 This includes any code which might throw an exception.
 When we run the action, it will catch any exceptions which are thrown and raise them in the `IO` context.
-Since we cannot know what exceptions third-party code might throw, the error type in `IO` type defaults to `unknown`.
+Since we cannot know what exceptions third-party code might throw, the error type this case defaults to `unknown`.

 ```typescript
 const printGreeting: IO<void, unknown> =